1,231+ Funded Israel Startups 2026 | Verified Data & Contacts

 Military service in elite technology units provides additional technical training that supplements academic education.
 Units like 8200 (signals intelligence), Talpiot (R&D), and Unit 81 (computer systems) are known as “startup factories” with alumni founding companies like Check Point, Waze, NSO Group, and hundreds of others.

 The combination of academic excellence, military technology training, and cultural emphasis on innovation creates a talent pipeline unmatched globally on a per-capita basis.
+This pipeline is why Israel startups consistently punch above their weight in technical depth relative to funding raised.

 How to Use This Israeli Startup Database